Developer Guide

 Use cases

-(For all use cases below, the System is the TAA
+(For all use cases below, the System is the TAA and the User is the teaching assistant, unless specified otherwise)

 Use case UC1: Add a student